-1. U.S. OCS:
+1. OCS:

-A. Data Sources: All U.S. OCS analysis in this report, with the exception of production data, is developed and maintained by BOEM.
-Oil and gas production data on the U.S. OCS are maintained by DOI's Bureau of Safety and Environmental Enforcement and incorporated by BOEM into assessments of undiscovered and discovered resources.
+A. Data Sources: All OCS analysis in this report, with the exception of production data, is developed and maintained by BOEM.
+Oil and gas production data for the OCS are maintained by DOI's Bureau of Safety and Environmental Enforcement (BSEE) and incorporated by BOEM into assessments of undiscovered and discovered resources.
 The foundational subsurface data includes both published information and proprietary geologic, geophysical, and engineering data collected by industry from operations performed under permits or mineral leases and obtained by BOEM.

 Based on existing offshore administrative boundaries (see figure 1), the cumulative production, reserves, contingent resources, and undiscovered resources that exist within the geographic area identified by BOEM as the Western Gulf of Mexico Planning Area were allocated to the State of Texas.
-Cumulative production, proved reserves, contingent resources, and undiscovered resources that exist on U.S. OCS blocks in the Central Gulf of Mexico Planning Area were also allocated based on existing offshore administrative boundaries to the States of Louisiana, Mississippi, and Alabama, as appropriate.
+Cumulative production, proved reserves, contingent resources, and undiscovered resources that exist on OCS blocks in the Central Gulf of Mexico Planning Area were also allocated based on existing offshore administrative boundaries to the States of Louisiana, Mississippi, and Alabama, as appropriate.

-B. Reserves and Production: Reserve data for the U.S. OCS off the coasts of Texas, Louisiana, Mississippi, and Alabama are derived from BOEM-internal databases, using a cutoff date of December 31, 2019.
+B. Reserves and Production: Reserve data for the OCS off the coasts of Texas, Louisiana, Mississippi, and Alabama are derived from BOEM-internal databases, using a cutoff date of December 31, 2019.
 A summary of reserves and production data is available in OCS Report BOEM 2021-052, "Estimated Oil and Gas Reserves Gulf of Mexico OCS Region December 31, 2019".

-Note that cumulative oil and gas production data for the U.S. OCS are available through the end of 2021 (23.36 Bbo, 192.59 Tcf, 57.63 BBOE total), but are not included in the summary tables 1(b) and 2(b) as reserves and contingent resources data are only available through end of 2019.
+Note that cumulative oil and gas production data for the OCS are available through the end of 2023 (24.66 Bbo, 194.01 Tcf, 59.19 BBOE total), but are not included in the summary tables 1(b) and 2(b) as reserves and contingent resources data are only available through end of 2019.
 The BOEM reserves database is currently undergoing an upgrade to enable reporting of probabilistic reserve estimates, which BOEM considers to be an improvement over the existing deterministic database.
-The delivery of the probabilistic reserves database is expected by the end of calendar year 2023.
+The delivery of the probabilistic reserves database is expected by early 2025.
 Production data must be reported using the same date cutoff as reserves data (tables 1(b) and 2(b)), since all increases in production have an equal decrease in reserves.